redbadger/react.london/documentation/initialmeeting-27042016.md

 The client has a number of core issues surrounding advertisement, management and organisation of React Monthly, which is a technical speaking event regularly hosting over 200 people.
 Currently, this functionality is fragmented across a number of services and the client would like a unified platform for event information, management, community growth and speaker/sponsor outreach.

-This platform is will be available at `london.react`.
+This platform is will be available at [react.london](react.london).

 ## MVP